0xchase/HACS408E/content/schedule/week-01/lab-1/index.md

 {{< question >}}

-- Is it difficult to find interesting strings in from the default `strings` output?
-- How does this change if you use the `-n` flag?
+Is it difficult to find interesting strings in from the default `strings` output? <br></br> How does this change if you use the `-n` flag?
-- Do the strings give you any ideas about what this filetype is used for?
+<br></br> Do the strings give you any ideas about what this filetype is used

-<p></p> <!-- trick to make this block render correctly. -->
+for?

 {{< /question >}}